 - Atop the Fourth Wall:

 - This is ultimately how the Entity Missing No from another universe is defeated.
 Linkara's diatribe is especially remarkable.
 He doesn't just ask The Entity what it plans to do afterwards, he continues to point out the pointlessness of its own existence, its quest, and the rather unimpressive ending to its goal which just keeps reiterating the question.
-This gets so bad, it sends The Entity into an existential crisis where is begins babbling to itself incoherently, unable to comprehend its own worthlessness despite being a god.
+This gets so bad, it sends The Entity into an existential crisis where it begins babbling to itself incoherently, unable to comprehend its own worthlessness despite being a god.
+This eventually gives Linkara the chance to ask Missing No what happens when a god like itself dies.
+Truly intrigued by the question, Missing No explodes itself, releasing everything and everyone it had absorbed.

 - Linkara tries this again with Dr. Insano, who is completely unimpressed by the question.
 He has a wild enough imagination, going from carnal desires to dreams of glory to simple malicious fun.
 He also rejects the holodeck and its fake people.
 However, the speech was in this case a distraction.